500 arrests made during clampdown in Indian-ruled Kashmir

-NEW DELHI (AP) - An opposition activist has filed a petition in India’s top court challenging the communications blackout and security clampdown in the Indian-controlled portion Kashmir where people remained holed up in their homes for a fourth day.
+NEW DELHI (AP) - A petition was filed Thursday in India’s top court challenging the communications blackout and security clampdown in Indian-controlled Kashmir, where people remained holed up in their homes for a fourth day.

-State-run All India Radio says security agencies have arrested more than 500 people in the region apparently to prevent any outbreak of violence.
+State-run All India Radio said security agencies have arrested more than 500 people in the region apparently to prevent any outbreak of violence.

+It also reported cross-border firing by Indian and Pakistani troops in the Rajouri sector of the Indian-controlled Kashmir late Wednesday.

+Prime Minister Narendra Modi is expected to address the nation on Thursday to discuss Kashmir.

 India’s government this week revoked the special status of Jammu and Kashmir and downgraded the Himalayan region from statehood to a territory.
 Muslim-majority Kashmir is claimed in full by both India and Pakistan, and rebels have been fighting Indian rule in the portion it administers for decades.